minnojs/minno-time/src/js/extensions/dscore/README.md

 `tooFast` is the feedback in case there were too many fast trials.

+`notEnough` is the feedback in case we don't have enough correct responses to compute the score.

 `MessageDef` is an array cutoff scores and messages for interpreting the results.